QuirkyRobots/3Data/README.md

 ### Performance

 * Please make sure you have "hardware acceleration" turned on in your browser settings (see below image).
-* Due to the complex 3D modelling, the sense might be sluggish on some older devices and some mobiles.
+* Due to the complex 3D modelling, the scene might be sluggish on some older devices and some mobiles.
 A performance option is coming soon.

 ![image](https://github.com/QuirkyRobots/arrr3d/assets/29914179/41519f81-4f6e-42d7-a536-659aac82b141)